UWM Research Foundation supported startup TCARE, Inc. has a Successful Funding Round

 In 2017, Dr. Montgomery joined forces with Ali Ahmadi (CEO), a serial entrepreneur, and together they incorporated TCARE Inc. which partners with insurance providers across the nation like Blue Cross Blue Shield, Cigna, Anthem, and UnitedHealthcare.

-For more information about TCARE, please visit its website.
+For more information about TCARE, please visit their website.